Ameek94/BOBE/docs/source/glossary.rst

       A global optimization technique for expensive-to-evaluate functions.
 It uses a probabilistic model (typically a Gaussian Process) to make decisions about where to sample next.

    BOBE
-      Bayesian Optimization for Bayesian Evidence - the core algorithm implemented in JaxBo for efficiently estimating the Bayesian evidence of cosmological models.
+      Bayesian Optimization for Bayesian Evidence - the core algorithm implemented in BOBE for efficiently estimating the Bayesian evidence of cosmological models.

    Cobaya
       A framework for cosmological parameter estimation that handles theory codes, likelihoods, and sampling algorithms in a modular way.